antvis/G6/packages/site/docs/manual/custom-extension/element.en.md

 The way to customize Combo is similar to customizing nodes.
 You can either inherit from existing Combo or develop entirely new Combo based on G Graphics.

-Here is an example that inherits from `BaseCombo` to implement a custom rectangular combination:
+Here is an example that inherits from `BaseCombo` to implement a custom rectangular combo:

 ```typescript
 import { BaseCombo } from '@antv/g6';